 weakness on one side of your body; or

-problems with vision, speech, or walking.
+problems with speech, vision, or muscle movement.

 Your ocrelizumab treatments may be delayed or permanently discontinued if you have certain side effects.

 Common side effects may include:

 respiratory infections (affecting the nose, sinuses, throat, or lungs).